curvelogic/eucalypt/docs/index.md

 	you the _reverse_ of what you might expect in Haskell or OCaml or
 	Lisp: we write `x f` *not* `f x`.

-There is a lot of freedom in **eucalypt** to express ideas in different ways and develop colorful and cryptic expressions.
+There is a lot of freedom in eucalypt to express ideas in different ways and develop colorful and cryptic expressions.
 In a larger or more ambitious language this could be viewed as rope to hang yourself with.
-You will be careful won't you?
+Please be careful.

-The string template, `"eu-west-1{}"` actually defines a function of one argument that returns a string.
+The string template, `"eu-west-1{}"`, actually defines a function of one argument that returns a string.
 The key ingredients here are:

 - the interpolation syntax `"{...}"` which allows values to be inserted